 Ken was born in Selly Oak, Birmingham in 1946.
 He had a poor home background until he was taken into care in a children’s home in Leicester in 1957.

 In 1958 Ken was taken to KHS for an assessment exam under the LEA scheme run by Leicestershire Council.
 He cites the years that he spent at Kingham as the ones that changed his life.
-After four years he started an apprenticeship in Agricultural Engineering gaining his City in Guilds in 1968.
+After four years at the School he started an apprenticeship in Agricultural Engineering gaining his City in Guilds in 1968.

 Ken's children Rachel and Matthew were born in 1969 and 1971 and it was during the period of the three day week that he joined HM Prison Service in 1975.
 He passed the senior management exams and interview in 1980 and served for 25 years as a Senior Officer.

-In 2004 Ken received an MBE at Buckingham Palace for his work running a charity committee and dealing with difficult offenders aged over 28.
+In 2004 Ken received an MBE at Buckingham Palace for his work running a charity committee dealing with difficult offenders aged over 28.